MarietteO/Excelprojects/Course_content.md

 Move to the edge of the current data region in a worksheet.
 Ctrl+arrow key<br>
 Move to the next sheet in a workbook.
 Ctrl+Page Down<br>
 Move one screen to the right in a worksheet.
 Alt+Page Down<br>
+<p></p>
+<h3>Section 3: Entering and Editing Text and Formulas</h3>
+- If you ever import data or copy paste data from some other system into an Excel<br>
+document, you might see your numeric values left aligned.
+Typically, you will then<br>
+get a little green triangle inside the corner of those cells.
+You can click into one of<br>
+those cells.
+At that little triangle in the corner, you will get a little box.
+And when<br>
+you click the box, it'll come up with some options.
+And one of them will be: convert to numbers.